keithjgrant/keithjgrant.com/content/posts/2017/03/aspect-ratios.md

 }
 ```

+The `::after` is just a familiar clearfix.
 This produces a very similar result:

 <figure class="-demo-container">
   <div class="-demo2">